Materials-Consortia/OPTIMADE/optimade.rst

 - **data**: The schema of this value varies by endpoint, it can be either a *single* `JSON API resource object <http://jsonapi.org/format/1.0/#document-resource-objects>`__ or a *list* of JSON API resource objects.
   Every resource object needs the :field:`type` and :field:`id` fields, and its attributes (described in section `API Endpoints`_) need to be in a dictionary corresponding to the :field:`attributes` field.
-  Each resource object MAY contain a :field:`meta` field used to communicate metadata.
+  The :field:`data` field MAY also contain a :field:`meta` field with the following key:

-  The subkey :field:`property_metadata` is used to communicate `Metadata properties`_.
+  - **property_metadata**: an object containing per-entry and per-property metadata.
-  The keys of the :field:`property_metadata` field are the names of the fields in :field:`attributes` for which metadata is available.
+    The keys are the names of the fields in :field:`attributes` for which metadata is available.
     The values belonging to these keys are dictionaries containing the relevant metadata fields.

 The response MAY also return resources related to the primary data in the field: